 Medical interventions may include a doctor using a needle and syringe to remove excess blood from the penis, or injecting alpha-agonist medications to contract the vessels in the penis.

-For severe cases, surgical interventions may be required including the blocking or tying off of the arteries to the penis, or creating a shunt in the penis to allow the blood to drain.
+For severe cases, surgical interventions may be required including the blocking or tying off the arteries to the penis, or creating a shunt in the penis to allow the blood to drain.